Nimbleguy/Holy-Palist-Church/Statutes/3-Crimes.md

 ### Section 4: Heresy
 **Subsection A:** Heresy is a crime.
 **Subsection B:** Heresy against Holy Palism includes heresy against Palism and not accepting the Holy Palist Church's authority.
 **Subsection C:** Heresy against Palism includes believing any entity superior to the Holy Pal or not accepting the Holy Pal.
+### Section 5: Perjury
+**Subsection A:** Lying in court, within any participatory role, is a crime.